POLYSTYRENE EPS GRAFIT 10mm

 Description

-Direct from Genderka's UK warehouse stock, this 10 mm graphite EPS board delivers a declared λD of 0.031 W/mK in the slimmest profile available in the EPS 031 Fasada Extra Plus range, with 60 boards per pack covering 30 m² of reveal returns, lintel soffits, and junction detailing on a full UK EWI build-up.
+Direct from Genderka's UK warehouse stock, this 10 mm graphite EPS board delivers a declared λD of 0.031 W/mK in the slimmest profile in the EPS 031 Fasada Extra Plus range, with 60 boards per pack covering 30 m² of reveal returns, lintel soffits, and thermal-bridge junctions on a full UK EWI build-up.

 What EPS Grafit 10 mm Does in a UK EWI System

 EPS Grafit 10 mm is a graphite-enhanced polystyrene detailing board certified to EN 13163, delivering λD 0.031 W/mK and R 0.30 m²K/W in a slim profile for reveal returns, lintel soffits, and thermal-bridge closure in EWI build-ups.
-Each 1000 × 500 mm panel sits within the wider graphite EPS insulation range as the dedicated junction product — the thickness specified where main-wall boards physically cannot fit but where an uninsulated masonry edge would otherwise undermine the system U-value.
-The role is narrow but decisive: close the cold bridge so the rest of the wall performs as designed.
+Each 1000 × 500 mm panel sits within the graphite EPS insulation board range as the dedicated junction product, specified where main-wall boards physically cannot fit but where an uninsulated masonry edge would otherwise undermine the system U-value.

 On a typical UK domestic retrofit, reveal depths of 100 to 215 mm leave just enough room behind the window frame for a 10 mm graphite strip plus basecoat and finish.
-Specify it alongside the main-wall boards in the same procurement run and the elevation finishes with one continuous insulated plane rather than a wall punctuated by cold edges at every opening.
+Specify it alongside the main-wall boards in one procurement run, and the elevation finishes as a single continuous insulated plane rather than a wall punctuated by cold edges at every opening.

-Why Specifiers Choose EPS Grafit 10 mm for UK Reveals
+Why Specifiers Choose EPS Grafit 10 mm for UK Walls

-• λD 0.031 W/mK in a 10 mm profile: the lowest declared lambda in the volume EWI market, delivered in the slimmest available thickness — closing reveal cold bridges without reducing the visible opening or interfering with the window frame.
+• λD 0.031 W/mK in a 10 mm profile: among the lowest declared lambda in the volume EWI market, delivered in the slimmest available thickness, so reveal cold bridges close without reducing the visible opening or fouling the window frame.

-• Sixty boards per pack, 30 m² of detailing coverage: one pack typically covers all reveals, soffits, and returns on a three-bedroom semi-detached retrofit, with margin for cutting waste around arched heads or non-standard openings.
+• Sixty boards per pack, 30 m² coverage: one pack typically covers every reveal, soffit, and return on a three-bedroom semi-detached retrofit, with margin for cutting waste around arched heads.

-• Identical mechanical spec to thicker siblings: CS70, BS100, and TR100 mean adhesive bonds hold securely and the fixing schedule used across the main wall transfers directly to the reveal detail.
+• Identical mechanical spec to thicker siblings: CS70, BS100, and TR100 mean the adhesive bond holds securely and the main-wall fixing schedule transfers directly to the reveal detail.

-• Lightweight handling in confined spaces: at approximately 15 kg/m³ density, each 10 mm board weighs around 75 grams — practical to position single-handed inside reveal returns at scaffold height.
+• Lightweight handling in confined spaces: at around 15 kg/m³ density, each board weighs roughly 75 grams, practical to position single-handed inside reveal returns at scaffold height.

-• Slimmer build-up preserves façade proportions: 10 mm of graphite EPS contributes the thermal performance of roughly 12.5 mm of standard white EPS, so reveal depth, sightlines, and oversill projections stay close to the original elevation.
+• Slim build-up preserves façade proportions: 10 mm of graphite EPS contributes the thermal performance of about 12.5 mm of standard white EPS, keeping reveal depth, sightlines, and oversill projections close to the original elevation.

-• UK warehouse stockholding for next-working-day dispatch: the slim variant ships alongside the main-wall thicknesses, so reveal material arrives with the rest of the EWI consignment rather than as a separate back-order.
+• UK warehouse stock for next-working-day dispatch: Renders World ships the slim variant alongside the main-wall thicknesses, so reveal material arrives with the rest of the EWI consignment rather than as a separate back-order.

-• Full Declaration of Performance traceability: each batch carries factory-specific DoP referencing Bydgoszcz, Ostrów Mazowiecka, Oświęcim, Brzeziny, or Wschowa — supporting Building Control sign-off and PAS 2035 retrofit audits.
+• Full Declaration of Performance traceability: each batch carries a factory-specific DoP, supporting Building Control sign-off and PAS 2035 retrofit audits.

 Thermal Specifications — λ, R-Value, Reaction to Fire